PostHog/posthog.com/contents/blog/posthog-marketing.md

 Until recently, we weren't focused on attribution outside of UTM parameters on our paid marketing activities.
 Marketing attribution is notoriously hard, so we felt our time and energy was better spent elsewhere.
 That said, it's becoming more important as we scale.

 We recently started collecting more information from users at signup – we've added an optional text field where people can tell us where they heard about us.
-We collect this data in PostHog and manually export it for collation and analysis.
+We collect this data in PostHog, and manually export it for collation and analysis.
 It's not the most automated process ever, but it's a start and something we'll evolve over time.

 ## Further reading

 We hope this look at how we use PostHog will inspire you (and your marketing teams) to experiment with what's possible in PostHog.
 Just like our product, our approach to marketing is always evolving, so we'll be back to update you on that in future.

-In meantime, here's some suggested further reading:
+In the meantime, here's some suggested further reading:

 - [PostHog product manual](/using-posthog): Need to learn how to build an insight, how different insights work, or how to build a cohort?
 This is the place to start.